Fyodor Vinberg

-Fyodor Viktorovich Vinberg (Фёдор Ви́кторович Ви́нберг; – 14 February 1927) was a right-wing Russian military officer, publisher and journalist.
+Fyodor Viktorovich Vinberg (Фёдор Викторович Винберг; – 14 February 1927) was a Russian right-wing military officer, publisher and journalist.

 Early life

 Born in Kiev in the family of Wiktor Fjodorowitsch Vinberg, a general of the cavalry with German background, Vinberg studied in high school in Kiev and in the Alexander Lyceum.
 From 1891 to 1892, he worked in the Ministry of Internal Affairs.

 In 1893, he embarked on an officer's career, and two years later, with the rank of cornet, he joined the Uhlan Life Guards Regiment of Tsarina Alexandra Feodorovna.
 During the Russian Revolution of 1905, he participated in punitive expeditions in the Baltic States.
 Serving in the cavalry, he rose to the rank of colonel in 1911.

 In the years before World War I, he became involved in extreme right-wing politics, joining the Black-Hundredist Union of Archangel Michael and writing for right-wing publications.

 During the war, he commanded the Second Baltic cavalry regiment.
 He became personally acquainted with the German Tsarina Aleksandra for whom he developed a strong emotional attachment.
 There were even rumours of an affair.
 After the February Revolution, he left the army.